On importance sampling and independent Metropolis-Hastings with an unbounded weight function: Optimality of coupling IMH with common draws

 \end{thm}

-Thus, the chain $(\bfx_t,\bfy_t)$ generated by the common draws coupling follows a \emph{maximal coupling}, as in \citet{pitman1976coupling}: the coupling inequality is an equality.
+Thus, the chain $(X_t,Y_t)$ generated by the common draws coupling follows a \emph{maximal coupling}, as in \citet{pitman1976coupling}: the coupling inequality is an equality at all times $t$.
 To the best of our knowledge, this is the only known case of ``all time maximal'' couplings of an MCMC algorithm.
-Note also that the upper bound in \eqref{eq:couplingIMH-maxcoupling} decreases geometrically in $t$.
-The polynomial rates come later, when we integrate over $\bfx$ or $\bfy$.
+This peculiarity could prove useful when considering the problem of numerically solving for the optimal coupling between Markov chains, as in the literature on bicausal optimal transport \citep{moulos2021bicausal} and bisimulation metrics \citep{calo2024bisimulation}.
+The case of IMH provides a rare case of an explicit solution, which could serve as a benchmark for algorithmic approaches to the problem of finding optimal couplings.
+Note that the upper bound in \eqref{eq:couplingIMH-maxcoupling} decreases geometrically in $t$; the polynomial rates that come later come from the integration with respect to $x$ or $y$.